COVID-19 Best Practices for Businesses

 Develop and monitor the Key Performance Indicators (KPIs) that are critical to your business and monitor these KPIs so that you can make adjustments to the changes in your business.
 A good place to start is building your P&L to track EBITDA (Earnings before Interest, Taxes, Depreciation and Amortization), Fixed Costs, Variable Costs, Gross Margin, Cost of Sales and Revenues.

 Even if you don’t have your P&L setup in this format, start looking at your expenditures now and determine where you can reduce fixed and variable costs.
 In a down economy, you need to be prepared to reduce staffing and other variable costs if revenues slow down.
+It is also a good time to review and evaluate fixed costs and negotiate reductions and eliminate unnecessary expenses.
 Be prepared to make adjustments now in order to protect the company over the long-term.

-If your company is fortunate enough to be liquid or have borrowing capacity, do everything that you can to preserve the liquidity during any potential downturn.
+If your company is fortunate enough to be liquid or have borrowing capacity, take actions to preserve the liquidity during any potential downturn.

 Structure invoicing to minimize collection risks by setting invoicing and collection terms and conditions with customers.
 Consider breaking larger projects into segments and invoice those segments as you begin working on each phase of the project.
 Also, consider how you will collect.
 By accepting credit cards or setting up an ACH system you improve collection risks and along with the time to collect.